-Having been a member of staff here since 2008, I know and love Lockers Park well and am delighted to lead the school.
+Having been a member of staff here since 2008, I know Lockers Park well and am delighted to lead the school.

-During my time here, I have held a range of roles from Form Teacher to Head of Boarding and from Head of Pastoral to Deputy Head, the latter a position I held for six years.
-Prior to that I was educated in Magdalen College and taught in Haresfoot Prep which is now part of Berkhamsted School.
+I have held a range of roles from Form Teacher to Head of Boarding and from Head of Pastoral to Deputy Head at Lockers Park, the latter a position I held for six years.
+Prior to that I was educated in Magdalen College and taught in Haresfoot Prep, which is now part of Berkhamsted School.

 Passing on knowledge and making sure all boys have the opportunity to succeed in their chosen area is something I am extremely passionate about.
 I have been lucky enough to pursue my passion for rugby; I played in the Northampton Academy until 18 when I went to the University in Wales in Bangor and was selected for North Wales.
 My teachers and mentors played a huge role in giving me the confidence to play, and it’s important to me that I pass this on to others.
 As well as Games, I also love to teach Maths and Critical Thinking.